ultraleetj/liilypond-frescobaldi-fragmentos-snipets-/README.md

 ## purpose and a little background

 I am a blind musician.
 After almost 12 years of using lilypond, starting with university musical work, I finally found that frescobaldi is the best choice for managing, creating and editing lilypond documents.
 As of 2021, Almost every feature of this program is accessible.
-I am sharing a personally crafted collection of such snipets in hopes of making coding easier for some commonly needed tasks mainly regarding visual tweaks that might be needed when finalizing or creating a score.
+I am sharing a personally crafted collection of such snipets in hopes of making coding easier for some commonly needed tasks mainly regarding visual tweaks and common practices used for jazz, lead sheets and popular music notation that might be needed when finalizing or creating a score.
 The xml file might be downloaded using the table above where the files for this project are located.

 ### who is this for?